AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49877-the-video-autoplay-option-does-not-work-on-mobile-safari.md

 ---
 # ACSD-49877: Video autoplay does not work on mobile [!DNL Safari]

-The ACSD-49877 fixes the issue where the autoplay option on mobile [!DNL Safari] does not work when the video is linked directly to a remote video file..
+The ACSD-49877 fixes the issue where the autoplay option on mobile [!DNL Safari] does not work when the video is linked directly to a remote video file.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.30 is installed.
 The patch ID is ACSD-49877.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions